argythana/dev_boilerplate_course/lectures/lecture_1_git_GitHub/git_GitHub.md

 The source code for Git refers to the program as *"the information manager from hell"* (wikipedia).

-## In the lecture, goals to explain.
+## In the lecture, concepts to explain.
 Main points for using git:
 - a) version control,
 - b) collaboration,